jonross/kugl/README.md

 # Kugel

+Stop noodling with `jq`.
 Explore Kubernetes resources using SQLite.

 Need custom columns and tables?
 Ready in minutes.